SAP/luigi/container/public/README.md

-# Luigi Container (Experimental!)
+# Luigi Container

-# Introduction
+## Overview
-Luigi Container is a component (web component) that can be included in an arbitrary application rendering a luigi micro frontend (iframe or web component based) without the need of being a luigi core application.
+Luigi Container is a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that can be included in an arbitrary application, in order to render a Luigi micro frontend (iframe or web component based) without the need of being a Luigi Core application.

-# Usage
+## Usage
 1. Install the container package: `@luigi-project/container`

 ```